 In this article by Well and Good, the author states that “coffee grounds lose their acidity through the coffee-making process”.
 The main benefit of using coffee as a fertilizer supplement was not the chemical elements of nitrogen and potassium that coffee releases, but that coffee will raise the humidity in the soil.

 In this sense, moisture-loving plants would aid from the sprinkling of coffee around the pot.
 These plants include Bugbane, Calla, Crinum, Elephant Ear, Forget-Me-Not, Hibiscus, Iris, Lily of the valley, Marigold, Meadowsweet, and Sedge.
 Orchids are not on that list.
-(SourceOpens in a new tab.)
+(Source)

 In another article, the pH of brewed coffee beans was measured and found to be in between 6.5 to 6.8.
 This is a very good range for most orchids that we grow indoors or in our homes.
 Most common orchids sold on the market today (Phalaenopsis, Cattleya, Dendrobium, Epidendrum, etc…) have a pH preference of 5.5 to 6.5, so using coffee would not lower the pH in the potting medium to critical acidity levels.